rebleo/webProductionFall2023/week07/README.md

 * Post a link to your net.art Presentation Web Site (Slide Deck)
 * Remember this is a presentation to the class.
 We should hear from both people in the partnership on both the response to the artwork as well as the code itself.
 And if you want to somehow make yr presention interactive // inspired by the work you reserached - that's even better!

+##### For nxt class - October 18
 For next week.
-Research which artwork you would like to present. **Meet with yr partner irl or remotely** Discuss with your partner and once you decide post a link to the work by your names as well as a selfie from your meeting nxt to it [here](https://github.com/rebleo/webProductionFall2023/wiki/Week-07). **You can not do an artwork that has been posted by another pair!!**
+Research which artwork you would like to present or are inspired by. **Meet with yr partner irl or remotely** Discuss with your partner and once you decide post a link to the work by your names as well as a selfie from your meeting nxt to it [here](https://github.com/rebleo/webProductionFall2023/wiki/Week-07). **You can not do an artwork that has been posted by another pair!!**

+Come to class with a web page prototype that houses your concept, inspiration, wire frames and plan of execution.